jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Incremental Development**: When adding to existing abstract classes, carefully review the current implementation to ensure new additions are consistent with the existing design patterns and naming conventions.

-4. **Consistent Method Naming**: Maintain consistent method naming conventions in abstract classes, even if it means adapting to existing patterns that might not match your initial design.
+4. **Interface Consistency**: When implementing multiple concrete classes that inherit from the same abstract base class, ensure consistent method signatures and behavior across all implementations to maintain interchangeability.

-5. **Test Concrete Implementations**: When testing abstract classes, create simple concrete implementations in tests that implement all abstract methods, even if they return minimal values.
+5. **Abstract Method Verification**: Always verify that concrete implementations of abstract classes implement all required abstract methods, especially after the abstract base class is modified to add new abstract methods.

 6. **Concrete Implementation Verification**: When implementing a concrete class that inherits from an abstract base class, verify that it implements all required abstract methods, especially after changes to the abstract base class.